 6 weeks - 1.5-10 hours of independent study per week 8 weeks - 1.5-7 hours of independent study per week Additional Details Subject/Course Level: International and Area Studies/Undergraduate Grading/Final exam status: Offered for pass/not pass grade only.
 Final exam not required.
-IAS 202 Seminar in Portuguese Studies 1 Unit Portuguese immigrants have exerted a strong imprint on the landscape and culture of California and other regions of North America, and the study of this diaspora continues to be a lively topic of scholarly research.
+Supervised Independent Study and Research for Undergraduates: Read Less [-] IAS 202 Seminar in Portuguese Studies 1 Unit Terms offered: Spring 2014, Spring 2013, Spring 2012 Portuguese immigrants have exerted a strong imprint on the landscape and culture of California and other regions of North America, and the study of this diaspora continues to be a lively topic of scholarly research.
 Likewise, the rapid transformations of Portugal and Portuguese society as it has emerged from the stultifying effects of decades of dictatorship and integrates into the EU make for compelling research topics.
 The strong parallels between the Mediterranean-climate landscapes of Portugal and California provide excellent opportunities for comparative studies in environment and human adaptations in environment.
 This seminar provides a forum for the presentation and discussion of ongoing research on topics in Portuguese studies by Berkeley faculty and graduate students, as well as visiting scholars and fellows.
-Rules & Requirements Repeat rules: Course may be repeated for credit.
-Course may be repeated for credit when topic changes.
+Seminar in Portuguese Studies: Read More [+] Rules & Requirements Repeat rules: Course may be repeated for credit.
 Hours & Format Fall and/or spring: 15 weeks - 1 hour of seminar per week Additional Details Subject/Course Level: International and Area Studies/Graduate Grading: Offered for satisfactory/unsatisfactory grade only.
-Instructor: Kondolf IAS 206 Intermediate Microeconomic Theory 4 Units This course is designed as a comprehensive overview of intermediate microeconomic theory.
+Instructor: Kondolf Seminar in Portuguese Studies: Read Less [-] IAS 206 Intermediate Microeconomic Theory 4 Units Terms offered: Spring 2016, Spring 2015, Spring 2014 This course is designed as a comprehensive overview of intermediate microeconomic theory.
 It covers a number of topics including consumer and demand theory, firm, production, and cost theory, competitive market theory, imperfect competition, welfare economics, choice under uncertainity, and information.
 All analysis conducted in the course relies on graphical and algebraic techniques.
 Outside reading and discussion sections will demonstrate the applicability of the models covered in class to topics with an international dimension, such as the setting of tariffs, cartel behavior, and international trade.
-Rules & Requirements Prerequisites: Economics 1 or equivalent Credit Restrictions: Students will receive no credit for 206 after taking Economics 100A, 101A, Undergraduate Business Administration 101A, Environmental Economics and Policy 100 or Business Administration 110.
+Intermediate Microeconomic Theory: Read More [+] Rules & Requirements Prerequisites: Economics 1 or equivalent Credit Restrictions: Students will receive no credit for 206 after taking Economics 100A, 101A, Undergraduate Business Administration 101A, Environmental Economics and Policy 100 or Business Administration 110.
 Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture and 1 hour of discussion per week Additional Details Subject/Course Level: International and Area Studies/Graduate Grading: Letter grade.

-Instructor: Aufhammer

-IAS 207 Intermediate Macroeconomic Theory 4 Units

-This course is designed as a comprehensive overview of intermediate macroeconomic theory focusing on economic growth and international economics.
+Instructor: Aufhammer Intermediate Microeconomic Theory: Read Less [-] IAS 207 Intermediate Macroeconomic Theory 4 Units Terms offered: Fall 2017, Fall 2016, Fall 2015 This course is designed as a comprehensive overview of intermediate macroeconomic theory focusing on economic growth and international economics.
 It covers a number of topics including history of economic growth, industrial revolution, post-industrial revolution divergence, flexible-price and sticky-price macroeconomics, and macroeconomic policy.
 Course is structured for majors in AIS and other non-economic social science majors.

-Rules & Requirements

-Prerequisites: Economics 1 or equivalent

-Credit Restrictions: Students will receive no credit for 207 after taking Economics 100B, 101B, Undergraduate Business Administration 101B, or Business Administration 111.

-Hours & Format

-Fall and/or spring: 15 weeks - 3 hours of lecture and 1 hour of discussion per week
+Intermediate Macroeconomic Theory: Read More [+] Rules & Requirements Prerequisites: Economics 1 or equivalent Credit Restrictions: Students will receive no credit for 207 after taking Economics 100B, 101B, Undergraduate Business Administration 101B, or Business Administration 111.
+Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture and 1 hour of discussion per week Additional Details Subject/Course Level: International and Area Studies/Graduate Grading: Letter grade.

-Additional Details

-Subject/Course Level: International and Area Studies/Graduate

-Grading: Letter grade.